 Pentathlon de Neiges

 Looking for a fun Quebec City winter event, but heading to Quebec in December?
 The Quebec City Christmas Market unites a German tradition with Old Quebec.
 The outdoor event runs from the end of November until just before Christmas.
 You’ll find vendors selling unique handmade wares, yummy treats, delicious mulled wine and other beverages, and Christmas decorations all around.
-Learn more about this holiday tradition in our article about the Quebec City Christmas Market.

 Montmorency Falls is stunning during the summer months, but it’s a fascinating destination in the winter, too.
 The waterfall freezes over and eventually forms an impressive ice cone at its base, dubbed the Sugar Loaf.
 It’s a massive mountain of ice that you can only witness in the winter.
 The icy falls are lit up at night, making this majestic scene even more magical.

-Each winter, there is an outdoor skating rink at Place D’Youville.
+Each winter, there is an outdoor skating rink at Place D’Youville in Quebec City.
 There’s even a system in place to keep the rink frozen during some warmer periods of time.
 The ice rink is free for everyone to use, and there are skate sharpening and rental services on site.
 You can’t plan your Quebec City winter trip without doing a little bit of ice skating!